-- 1) Use UP/DOWN scroll button to select [Vehicle Info]. from the Diagnostic - 2) An advisory message comes up to remind you.
-Press ENTER key to continue.
+- 1. Use UP/DOWN scroll button to select [Vehicle Info]. from the Diagnostic Menu and press ENTER - 2.
+An advisory message comes up to remind you.
+Press ENTER key to continue

-3) Then will display some car support information.
+3. Then will display some car support information.
 Press ENTER to see detail information about vehicle.